moiz-here/enterprise-network-labs/README.md

 ## Note

 Educational lab work.
 All configurations were tested in **Huawei eNSP**.
-Replace placeholder screenshots in `assets/screenshots/` with your own eNSP captures for full visual proof.